Always Want To Heal Your Romantic Partner, Empath? 6 Tips To Break The Habit

 Looking inward will help reduce your urge to heal a partner or choose potential partners who are healing projects.
-In my new book Self-Care for Empaths, I offer 100 rituals, exercises, and quizzes to help you concentrate on you in healthy ways.
+In my new book Empath Heart, I offer rituals, exercises, and quizzes to help you concentrate on you in healthy ways.
 Sometimes you can positively and powerfully influence a partner by simply setting a healthy example.
 And a good self-care practice is the best empath energy shield around!

 Understand the healer inside you and what it craves.

 People who are naturally strong in the healer archetype feel very on purpose and joyful when they are helping.
 Healers want to make other people, institutions, culture, and the world healthier.

 You can put this urge to use by taking a class on energy work, counseling, nutrition, or any other topic that wakes up the healer in you.
 You can also volunteer with animals, nature, or humans that need healing to honor, develop, and explore this important part of you.